arvados/sample-tracker/README.md

 This is an example Arvados Workbench 2 plugin that adds a user interface implementing a clinical sample tracking workflow.

+## Features

+* Track studies
+* Track patients in studies
+* Track biopies and associated DNA and RNA samples from patients
+* Track samples as part of sequencer batches
+* Start analysis workflow on samples

 ## Installing

 1. Get the source for Workbench 2: https://git.arvados.org/arvados-workbench2.git/